What’s The Ideal Coffee To Water French Press Ratio?

 What’s The Right Coffee To Water Ratio In A French Press?

-• For a weaker cup of coffee, you may want to try a 1:12 ratio, which breaks down to 5 tablespoons of ground coffee and 12 ounces of hot water.
+• For a weaker cup: try 1:12, which breaks down to 5 tablespoons of ground coffee per 12 ounces of water.
+Better for people who drink their coffee with substantial amounts of milk or who find strong coffee harsh on the stomach.

 ground coffee and coffee beans